Subdivision- Selling the new lot.

 You can only legally sell a subdivided lot in Victoria after the new titles have been registered.
 Any sale before this is not enforceable and must include proper legal disclaimers.

-If you’re unsure about where to start, a qualified town planner, surveyor, or solicitor can guide you through the process.
+If you’re unsure about where to start, a Registered planner, surveyor, or solicitor can guide you through the process.

 Talk to Swarup to subdivide your land.